ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 ## Publish

-Create a comprehensive README that clearly explains what your package does, how to install it, how can user start using it.
+Create a comprehensive README that clearly explains what your package does, how to install it, how users can start using it.
 Include examples or use cases and any relevant information (or links to) that can help users understand how your package can help them.

 Create a universe on R-universe, which will help you by simplifying the installation of your package and provide with useful stats and information about it.
 You can also publish it on CRAN or submit it to our peer review process.
 All this steps will support you with discoverability and also to comply with quality standars.